Coverage and Rent Increases

 In San Francisco, most tenants are covered by rent control.
 This means rents can only be raised by certain amounts per year.
-Tenants who do not have rent control can have their rent increased by any amount at any time with proper 30 or 60 day notice.
+Tenants who do not have rent control can have their rent increased by any amount at any time with a proper written notice.

-Rent control is administered by the SF Rent Board, 25 Van Ness Ave. (at Market).
-The Rent Board web site has extensive information and you can download the rent control law and rules and regulations from the site.
+Rent control is administered by the San Francisco Rent Board.
+The Rent Board website has extensive information and you can download the San Francisco Rent Ordinance and Rent Board Rules and Regulations.

 Major Components of Rent Control